Distr0hopper/barista-learning-website/README.md

     2. In case you want a user that has access to all game levels is the evaluationUsers login data:
         1. user: evaluationUser
         2. password: TheBaristaGameIsGreat1603$
+6. Be sure to read the User Manual before you play
+    1. It is important to always play the levels in the correct order, so the coffees can be fetched matching eachother (order: 1.
+Coffee Mixing, 2.
+Memory, 3.
+Calculation per Level)